olvaffe/olv-notes/networks/tuntap.md

     frame, and sends back another frame.
 This response frame is received by the hypervisor via the emulated device and forwarded to the host kernel via tap0.  ping receives the response.

+## VETH

+- veth comes in pairs
+  - the two devices in each pair are connected together
+- to add a veth pair,
+  - `ip link add <p1-name> type veth peer name <p2-name>`
+- to move one of the device to another namespace,
+  - `ip link set <p2-name> netns <p2-ns>`
+  - this allows communications between network namespaces
+- comparing to tap, no userspace handling of frames is needed
+  - tap is for VMs, with hypervisor emulated HWs
+  - veth is for containers